 The federal government may examine an employer’s records to verify the employer’s compliance with federal law.
 Compliance investigations may be conducted by U.S. Citizenship and Immigration Services (USCIS), the U.S. Department of Labor (DOL), or by the U.S. State Department.
 An immigration lawyer can advise employers regarding E-Verify, I-9 audits, work authorization documents, and all other immigration-related concerns.

 Almost every U.S.-based employer in the 21st century’s international marketplace needs the sound advice and legal services that an experienced immigration attorney can offer.
 If you employ international workers in the United States, or if you are an international worker yourself, you can learn more about your immigration-related legal rights, obligations, and options by speaking with an experienced and trustworthy Columbus immigration attorney.

-We encourage you to seek the guidance of the experienced Columbus immigration attorneys at Sam Shihab & Associates to address any questions you may have about your specific immigration case.
+We encourage you to seek the guidance of the experienced Columbus immigration attorneys at Shihab Burke, LLC, Attorneys At Law to address any questions you may have about your specific immigration case.
 We’d also be happy to clarify any of the information contained here about H-2B visas.

 Contact us today!
 We are here to help.